Frequently Asked Questions

 The required learning curve is one of the down sides – I’ve heard of people taking days to achieve simple feats such as placing a logo correctly or adding a few photographs.
 Another down side is that it can be very difficult to get a professional feel.
 If these two factors are not a problem for you, then building your own website could be the way to go.

 Check out WordPress, Squarespace or Joomla.
 But if you’re on a very low budget we suggest asking us about our template websites – these are simple websites into which we can fit any personalised text or images you desire, with no/little design effort, so keeping costs down for our customers.

 I think I need unique website functionality!

-Occasionally we do get asked for something that seems unique.
-If that’s the case, we do our research and get back to you with a price estimate.
+We regularly get asked for something unique.
+People are innovative, and we love that!
+Ask us a question, we will do our research and get back to you with a price estimate.
 Almost everything is possible!